ahetrick/databank/README.md

 `$ ./idb_start.sh`

-## Integration with archive (Medusa)
+## Integration with digital preservation repository @Illinois (Medusa)

+The digital preservation component of Illinois Data Bank is supported by integration with the Medusa collection registry.
+For more information, read the [Medusa FAQ](https://wiki.cites.illinois.edu/wiki/display/LibraryDigitalPreservation/Medusa+FAQ).

+Databank exchanges AMPQ messages with Medusa.

-### Depends on RabbitMQ Server set up as configured in databank.yml
+* Exchange depends on a RabbitMQ Server set up as configured in databank.default.yml
-### Sending messages triggered by actions in databank app
+* Sending messages is triggered by actions in databank app
-### Getting messages triggered by cron running a script
+* Getting messages is triggered by cron running a script

 #### script example:

 ```bash